Cantilevered-Marshmallow/marshmallow/README.md

 ```
 -------------------------------------------------------------------------------
 ##### POST /chat
-Description: Creates a new chatroom for the given users. *Needs at least two users in the users array*
+**Description**: Creates a new chatroom for the given users. *Needs at least two users in the users array*
 Authentication Required: Yes
 ```
 /* Request Body */